|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Of interest, the diary's introduction notes describe that Ugaki did maintain his diary during his hospitalization in Japan, but his son Hirosmitsu refused permission to publish the entries claiming they were "personal and of no historical interest".
 After he passed away, his widow was asked but also declined to share them, citing her husband's wishes.
 Whatever might be written in those "personal" entires is unknown.

 What is also interesting is that none of his diary entries related to this mission reveal he suspected that the U. S. had broken Japanese Naval codes to intercept them, rather it was just good luck on their part.
 Another interesting revelation is that according to Watanabe, Ugaki felt he was responsible for Yamamoto's death.
-Although his diary gives no reason, it was likely because Ugaki felt it was his eager to visit the front line influenced Yamamoto and resulted in his death on April 18, 1943.
+Although his diary gives no reason, it was likely because Ugaki felt it was his eagerness to visit the front line influenced Yamamoto to make the inspection and resulted in his death on April 18, 1943.

 Review by Justin Taylan